ingadhoc/purchase/purchase_usability/README.rst

 #.
 Make button send by email also available on done state on purchase orders
 #.
 Add new parameter "Merge Incoming Picking" on incoming picking types, if set true, when confirming a purchase order, if an open picking exists for same partner and picking type, incoming moves will be merged into that picking
 #.
 Odoo consider that a purchase order on done state has nothing to be invoiced, we change that behaviour to keep it as on sale orders
 #.
+Add "add picking" functionlity on purchase invoices so picking lines that has some qty to be invoiced, is added to the invoice.
+This is different to "add PO" that add all lines no matter if they are to be invoiced or not.
+We keep this functionality because if a supplier send you an invoice of same lines that shouldt be invoiced, you still have de possiblity to add them
+#.
 Make purchase quotations menu only visible with technical features
 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
 Add delivery status on purchases